Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: A concrete model

 Last, there is a massive neutral bosons $Z'_E$ with a mass

 which is the lightest new particles.
 As $g_E\gg cg_X$, the couplings between $Z'_E$ and fermions are mainly determined by the $U(1)_{EC}$ part with coupling $g_E$ and charge of fermions given by

 Besides bosons, we have some new fermions at the TeV scale.
-Because the $SU(3)_{HC}$ is broken, these fermions are unconfined and can be searcheded for at the LHC.
-First, we have color sextet Dirac fermion $F$ with quantum number $(6,2,0)$ and $(6,1,1/2)$, which get a dynamical mass at the breaking scale $f_E$ with \footnote{Here we still use $Y_S=3$ for convenience.
-However, for a sextet fermion, due to a stronger interaction, the coupling $Y_S$ should be greater and the fermions $F$ should be heavier.}
+Because the $SU(3)_{HC}$ is broken, these fermions are unconfined and can be searched for at the LHC.
+First, we have color sextet Dirac fermions $F$ with quantum number $(6,2,0)$ and $(6,1,\pm 1/2)$, which get a dynamical mass at the breaking scale $f_E$ with \footnote{Here we still use $Y_s=3$ for convenience.
+However, for a sextet fermion, due to a stronger interaction, the coupling $Y_s$ should be greater and the sextet fermions $F$ should be heavier.}

 Next, the hyperfermions $\psi$ are also unconfined.
-They are also Dirac fermion with quantum number $(\bar{3},2,0)$ and $(\bar{3},1,1/2)$.
+They are also Dirac fermion with quantum number $(\bar{3},2,0)$ and $(\bar{3},1,\pm 1/2)$.
 The mass is lighter as it comes from a lower breaking scale $f$ as